swaros/contxt/docs/documentation/tasks.md

 ````
 you will see all targets on the right side of any path.
-so if you use `contxt run init -a` the task will be executed in path no **0** and **1**.
+so if you use `contxt run init -a` the task will be executed in path
+no **0** and **1**.
-if you use `contxt run build -a` it will run on target no **0** only because no other path a target named **build**
+if you use `contxt run build -a` it will run on target no **0** only
+because no other path a target named **build**
 and if you run `contxt run clean -a` it will run on target **0** and **2**

 # structure
 ## Task
-the structure differs to most of all other yaml based task runners or ci tools. contxt using a list of task and not a `[string]task` list.
+the structure differs to most of all yaml based task runners or ci tools.
+contxt using a list of task and not a `[string]task` list.
-this results in a structure that may seems a little bit more complicated.
+this results in a structure that may seem a little  more complicated.
 ````yaml
 task:
   - id: first-task
   - id: second-task
 ````

-but this allows us to define a task with different behaviours depending on some requirements.
+but this allows us to define a task with different behaviours
+depending on some requirements.

 like this.